girlCoder8/house_price_prediction/README.md

-# Predicting House Prices Machine Leaning
+# Predicting House Prices Machine Learning

 This is a simple machine learning project to predict house prices.
 The data for this project was retrieved from [kaggle.com](https://www.kaggle.com/datasets/shibumohapatra/house-price).